bbhitec/responsive_website_doodle/README.md

 # Responsive Portfolio Website

-Building a responsive HTML and CSS portfolio website both for self learning and future branding purposes. <br>
+Building a responsive portfolio mock website for self learning and doodling in HTML, CSS and JS.<br>